josemiguel-alvarez/nextjs-blog/README.md

 ## Ideas for future development

-- Improve landing page
 - Fetch Twitter engagement data and display it in the post
-- Load comments when scrolling down
+- Add my professional experience in the "about" page

 ## Deployment